-As per the University Calendar and the Faculty of Science regulations (3.6 A "Missed Components of Term Work), and as stated on the course outline, students are required to notify the laboratory coordinator within 48 hrs. of missing a laboratory section or a deadline for laboratory work.
-If you know you are going to miss a laboratory session ahead of time, then it is in your best interests to report the absence before the session takes place, ideally before the start of that week of laboratory activities.
+As stated on the course outline, students are expected to notify the laboratory coordinator (Dr Hunt, irhunt@ucalgary.ca) ideally within 48 hrs. of missing a laboratory section or a deadline for laboratory work.
+If you know you are going to miss a laboratory session ahead of time, then it is in your best interests to report the absence 5-10 business days before the session takes place, ideally before the start of that week of laboratory activities.
+Please note that making the request too far in advance is not advised as we process them one week at a time.